 '''

-./daml-start.sh
+daml start --start-navigator=no

 '''

 3.1.2 Frontend

 We recommended building your frontend with the React framework.
 However, you can choose virtually any language for your frontend and interact with the ledger via HTTP JSON endpoints.
 In addition, we provide support libraries for Java and Scala and you can also interact with the gRPC API directly.